-A People’s Choice has been in the legal document preparation business for over 30 years.
-Unlike many other companies who hide in Internet obscurity, we clearly provide you with our toll free and local telephone numbers as well as our address on our website.
-We are not attorneys, and we do not provide legal advice; however, we do provide exceptionally high quality legal document preparation services unsurpassed by any other company on the Internet, and we take pride in our long-term reputation.
+A People’s Choice has been in the legal document preparation business for over 35 years.
+Unlike many other companies who hide in internet obscurity, we provide our toll-free and local telephone numbers as well as our address on our website.
+We are not attorneys, and we do not provide legal advice; however, we do provide exceptionally high quality legal document preparation services unsurpassed by any other company on the internet, and we take pride in our long-term reputation.

 In order for our office to provide the lowest cost of services to our clients, we have made every effort to streamline the legal process into several easy, defined steps to help you complete your proceedings in the most efficient way.
 Here is what you should expect when using A People’s Choice for your divorce, legal separation or annulment.

 Online Interview Process: Once you have retained our office (signed required contract and processed your payment for our fees) we will need to gather statistical facts about your case.
 To do this in the most time and cost efficient way we have created an online interactive interview process which captures all the information we will need to prepare your paperwork.
 The link to the interview will be emailed to you.
 The online interview normally takes between 10-25 minutes depending on the complexity of your particular case.

 Petitioner’s Dissolution Documents: Our office prepares all the standard documents required to be filed with the court in your proceeding.
 To streamline the signing of the standard documentation, our office prepares most on the front end.
 Once you have completed the interview process, our office will send you (the Petitioner) all the documents you will need to sign to start your divorce case.
 In addition, we will include some other documents that we will need later down the road.
 You will see that some documents will be dated and others will not.
 We will send you a detailed email with the documents with instructions on what you need to do next.